 “April is a tremendous talent and we are excited to be collaborating with her,” says Britto.
 “Glass is a new material for us.
 We needed an expert—an artist who could help us realize our design.”

-Born in Muskegon, Wagner naturally grew up enjoying many summers on sandy white beaches, where her interest in form, color, and line were also born.
+Born in Muskegon, Wagner naturally grew up enjoying many summers on sandy white beaches.
+That is where her interest in form, color, and line were also born.
 After years of studying ceramics she developed a passion for blowing glass while in college, and in 1997 launched Epiphany Glass Studio where she is not only owner, but principle glassblower.

 Her work is shown in over 300 galleries worldwide and is featured in numerous public, private, and corporate collections including those of General Motors, Pfizer, and Strategic Staffing Solutions, as well as Vladimir Putin, Goldie Hawn and Kate Hudson.